IT Baseline Protection in the Cloud: Shared Responsibility in Practice

 Mastering Interviews

 Auditors conduct interviews.
 They want to understand how controls are put into practice.
-Preparation is of the utmost importance!
+Brief every interview partner on their controls, the evidence that backs them and the process for exceptions — preparation is of the utmost importance.

 Continuous Compliance

 BSI C5 is not a one-time project; it is a continuous process.
-After the audit is before the audit.
+After the audit is before the audit — especially for a Type 2 attestation, where the controls must demonstrably work throughout the audit period.

 Insight42 Audit Support